Innpacked Logo

 Under the Licencing Act 2003, a venue where alcohol is sold, or refreshments are sold between 11pm and 5am must hold a premises licence.
 A licence is also required for certain types of public entertainment.
 Our specialist licensing consultants help you with your premises licence application and guide you through the process.

-A premises licence permits the sale of alcohol, or hot food and drink late at night.
-It also gives permission for regulated entertainment, including:
+As well as permitting the sale of alcohol and hot food and drink late at night, a premises licence gives permission for regulated entertainment, including:

 • Boxing or wrestling entertainment